Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 - Advised eToro regarding employee incentive arrangements for employees based in Cyprus and in particular on the potential tax implications for a proposed IPO.

 Elias Neocleous & Co LLC > Firm Profile

-Elias Neocleous & Co LLC is among the largest firms in South East Europe and the Eastern Mediterranean, with more than 140 lawyers and tax consultants.
+The firm: Elias Neocleous & Co LLC is among the largest firms in southeast Europe and the Eastern Mediterranean, with more than 150 lawyers and other professionals.
 All are English-speaking and members of staff speak most European languages, as well as major Asian languages.
-The firm is generally regarded as a regional leader, with a particular forte in cross-border work, advising international clients on all aspects of Cyprus and European law and handling the largest and most demanding cross-border assignments.
+The firm is generally regarded as a regional leader, with a particular forte in cross-border work.
+It advises international clients on all aspects of Cyprus and European law and handles the largest and most demanding cross-border assignments.

-Having pioneered the development of business ties between Cyprus and Russia, the firm has widened its market focus to include China, Israel, the middle east, India, Asia and South America, acting for leading companies from these regions as they enter the European market.
-The firm continues to invest in its human resources and infrastructure in order to provide clients with service of the highest quality.
+Having pioneered the development of business ties between Cyprus and states of the former USSR, the firm has widened its market focus to include China, Israel, the middle east, India, Asia, USA and South America.
+It acts for leading companies from these regions as they enter the European market.
+The firm is committed to continuous investment in its human resources and its infrastructure in order to provide clients with service of the highest quality.